-After data are collected for each person in the household, this variable checks if all people 14 and over speak a language other than English.
-If so, the variable checks the English-speaking ability responses to see if all people 14 and over speak English "Less than 'very well."
+After data are collected for each person in the household, this variable is calculated by checking if all people 14 years old and older speak a language other than English.
+If so, the calculation checks the English-speaking ability responses to see if all people 14 years old and older speak English "Less than 'very well."
 If all household members 14 and over speak a language other than English and speak English "Less than 'very well," the household is considered part of this group that may be in need of English language assistance.
-All members of a household were identified in this group, including members under 14 years old who may have spoken only English.
+All members of a household were included in this group, including members under 14 years old who may have spoken only English.

-Government agencies use information on language spoken at home for their programs that serve the needs of the foreign-born and specifically those who have difficulty with English.
-Under the Voting Rights Act, language is needed to meet statutory requirements for making voting materials available in minority languages.
-The Census Bureau is directed, using data about language spoken at home and the ability to speak English, to identify minority groups that speak a language other than English and to assess their English-speaking ability.
-The U.S. Department of Education uses these data to prepare a report to Congress on the social and economic status of children served by different local school districts.
+Government agencies use information on language spoken at home and ability to speak English for their programs that serve the needs of the foreign-born, and specifically, those who have difficulty with English.
+Under the Voting Rights Act, data on language are necessary to meet statutory requirements for making voting materials available in minority languages.
+This Act directs the Census Bureau, using data about language spoken at home and the ability to speak English, to identify minority groups that speak a language other than English and to assess their English-speaking ability.
+The U.S. Department of Education uses the language data to prepare a report to Congress on the social and economic status of children served by different local school districts.
+State and local agencies concerned with aging develop health care and other services tailored to the language and cultural diversity of the elderly under the Older Americans Act.